Sandler73/Debian-Gaming-Setup-Project/FAQ.md

 ### "Wrong ELF class: ELFCLASS64" errors

 This indicates a 64-bit library being loaded into a 32-bit process.
 The performance launcher (v2.5.0+) fixes this by using `MANGOHUD=1` instead of LD_PRELOAD.
-If using older scripts, update the launcher or configure MangoHud through Steam Launch Options instead.
+If using an older script version, update to v3.5.0 or configure MangoHud through Steam Launch Options instead.

+### "Package has no installation candidate" on Zorin OS or other derivatives

+Some packages (e.g., `linux-cpupower`) may have metadata in the repository but no installable candidate on certain derivatives.
+As of v3.3.0+, the script uses `apt-cache policy` to verify installable candidates before attempting installation, and automatically skips unavailable packages.
+If you encounter this error on older versions, update to v3.5.0.

+### The system upgrade step hangs and never completes

+This was fixed in v3.2.0.
+The upgrade now uses `--force-confold` and `--force-confdef` dpkg options to prevent interactive configuration prompts that can cause hangs even with `DEBIAN_FRONTEND=noninteractive`.
+If you experience this on older versions, update to v3.5.0, or press Ctrl+C and re-run with `--skip-update`.

 ### Games run but performance is poor